 Identify an interview panel or establish a search committee

-The creation and use of a search committee is required when filling executive and senior administrator positions and is optional when filling all other university and academic professional positions.
+The creation and use of a search committee is optional when filling executive and senior administrator positions as well as when filling all other university and academic professional positions.
 When a search committee is used, it must conform to the University and Academic Professional search guidelines.
 When a search committee is not used, the use of a representative interview panel, described below, is required.

 A collaborative approach to hiring has many benefits.
 It allows for a thorough evaluation and diverse assessment of candidates based on a number of different perspectives.
 In addition, potential biases that may exist in the hiring process are reduced.